 - Is the contractor insured and bonded to cover any damage they cause to your property in the course of removing snow?

 Even with the right snow removal services, winter can still do a number on your car and home.
-Protect both by making sure you have the right auto insurance and homeowners insurance.
-An Erie Insurance agent can help you get the right coverage at the right price.
+Protect both by making sure you have the right auto and homeowners insurance.
+An ERIE agent can help you get the right coverage for your situation.